-Top 5 2nd Quarter Trades of Mo - GuruFocus.com
+Top 5 2nd Quarter Trades of MO - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Monument Capital Management’s top five trades of the quarter.
+According to GuruFocus data, these were MOUNTAIN PACIFIC INVESTMENT ADVISERS INC/ID’s top five trades of the quarter.

-During the quarter, Monument Capital Management bought 443,260 shares of ARCA:BIL for a total holding of 654,614.
-The trade had a 15.3% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $91.37.
+During the quarter, MOUNTAIN PACIFIC INVESTMENT ADVISERS INC/ID bought 20,793 shares of NAS:ROLL for a total holding of 30,793.
+The trade had a 0.29% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $177.77.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Monument Capital Management reduced their investment in ARCA:VIG by 80,981 shares.
-The trade had a 4.26% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $151.69.
+MOUNTAIN PACIFIC INVESTMENT ADVISERS INC/ID reduced their investment in NAS:VCSH by 22,606 shares.
+The trade had a 0.12% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $76.63.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Monument Capital Management reduced their investment in NAS:QQQ by 27,254 shares.
-The trade had a 3.2% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $310.63.
+During the quarter, MOUNTAIN PACIFIC INVESTMENT ADVISERS INC/ID bought 22,125 shares of NAS:ZD for a total holding of 202,301.
+The trade had a 0.12% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $83.1.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.